-There may be children or loved ones involved as well, which can complicate the situation further.
+Children or other family members may be involved as well, which can complicate the situation further.

 Steps for Selling an Inherited Property

 Next, get in touch with the local council to tell them that the owner has died and that the house is empty.
-You can also provide a mailing address for future correspondence or bills that may be outstanding.
-Also turn off all the utilities
+You can also provide a forwarding address for future correspondence or bills that may be outstanding.
+And don’t forget to turn off all the utilities too.

 Find a professional probate specialist to evaluate the house.
-It’s best to get several different estate valuations so that you can have a good idea of what it is worth.
+It’s best to get several different estate valuations so that you can have a good idea of what it’s worth.

 To determine the estate’s worth, add all of the policies, shares, and bonds of the estate to its value, and then subtract any outstanding debt.

-You’ll also need to familiarise yourself regarding inheritance tax and make sure it is paid in full.
+You’ll also need to familiarise yourself with inheritance tax and make sure it’s paid in full.